Want a quick way to learn about CU's Student Employee Retirement Plan? Watch this helpful series of videos.

 - Once your eligibility for participation in student retirement has been established, your participation will be required for the remainder of the current semester.
 Eligibility will be evaluated each pay period and may change within the term, based on enrollment in coursework.

-- International student employees with F-1 or J-1 visas are not eligible to participate in the Student Employee Retirement Plan (SERP).
+- Nonresident student employees with F-1 or J-1 visas are not eligible to participate in the Student Employee Retirement Plan (SERP).

 - You will contribute 7.5% of your gross earnings.